PTUA logo

 Source: VicRoads, Annual Report 2006, page 57.

-The final verdict - that freeways in the long term increase traffic congestion, rather than reducing it - came in 1994 with the release of the SACTRA report mentioned above.
-The British Department of Transport's own expert team concluded that new roads can and do generate traffic.
+The verdict – that freeways in the long term increase traffic congestion, rather than reducing it – vindicates the conclusion first reached officially in 1994, with the release of the SACTRA report mentioned above.
+The British Department of Transport’s own expert team concluded that new roads can and do generate traffic.

 Travellers must, as a matter of logic, be assumed to respond to reductions in travel time brought about by road improvements by travelling more or further.